 American Journal of Roentgenology

-The American Journal of Roentgenology, also known as AJR, is a peer-reviewed monthly journal published by the American Roentgen Ray Society (ARRS).
-Its current editor in chief is Dr Thomas H Berquist.
+The American Journal of Roentgenology, also known as AJR, or informally, the Yellow Journal, is a peer-reviewed monthly journal published by the American Roentgen Ray Society (ARRS).
+Its current editor in chief is Andrew Rosenkrantz.
 Its global circulation is close to 25,000 paying subscribers 16.

-The American Roentgen Ray Society was founded in 1900 by a small coterie of physicians convened by Dr Heber Robarts (1852-1922) 5 in St Louis, Missouri.
-Dr Robarts already published The American X-Ray Journal, which in 1902 was renamed the Transactions of the American Roentgen Ray Society.
+The American Roentgen Ray Society (ARRS) was founded in 1900 by a small coterie of physicians convened by Dr Heber Robarts (1852-1922) 5 in St Louis, Missouri 21.
+Dr Robarts already published The American X-Ray Journal, which was first published in 1897.
+Despite this in 1902, the new Society started a brand new publication, the Transactions of the American Roentgen Ray Society which in its first issue carried the full text of papers presented at its third annual meeting.
 This annual journal contained reports from the committees of the ARRS, minutes from official meetings and presented papers from their scientific meetings.